Satellite Router PCB: Mastering High Reliability and Extreme Environmental Challenges in Space Communication Networks

 5. Stage 5: Verification & Validation - Functional testing, environmental testing, conformity analysis.

-6. Stage 6: Certification - Submission of all documentation and evidence to obtain flight qualification.
+6. Stage 6: Certification - Submit all documentation and evidence to obtain flight qualification.

 Supply Chain Management and Traceability: ITAR Compliance and Anti-Counterfeiting Measures